chippyash/Strong-Type/README.md

  true for short periods of time; on holiday, need code for some other downstream project etc.  If you need stable code, use a tagged version.
 Read 'Further Documentation' and 'Installation'.

+Please note that developer support for PHP5.3 was withdrawn at version 3.0.3 of this library.
+It may be that the code will continue to run for you at later versions, but you must ascertain that for yourself.

 See request for help: gmp is not being tested at the present time by the Travis CI servers.
 The gmp specific tests do run locally - I promise!
 See the